 - I found a new clinical site and a preceptor that is willing to work with me.
 What do I do next?

 First, the site/preceptor must be approved by your faculty.
 Once approved, please email the Clinical Placement Office and provide a contact name and email address so we can get an Educational Affiliation Agreement in place.
 It is generally easier to get an agreement in place with a smaller practice.
-Please allow up to three months to get a contract in placement with a larger healthcare system.
-Faculty will make the final determination for the final placement decision.
+Please allow at least 3-6 months to get a contract in placement with a larger healthcare system.
+Faculty will make the determination for the final placement decision.

 - My family member is a nurse practitioner.
 Can I decide to work with them for my clinical coursework?